-We actively seek to raise awareness of and prevent all forms of peer-on-peer abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue.

-This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify, and respond to it.

-Please refer to the peer-on-peer abuse policy for more information about how we prevent bullying and wider forms of peer-on-peer abuse.
+- We actively seek to raise awareness of and prevent all forms of child on child abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue. - This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of child on child abuse, and how to prevent, identify, and respond to it - Please refer to the child on child abuse policy for more information about how we prevent bullying and wider forms of child on child abuse.

-If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to: their child's Pastoral Leader or any member of staff.
+If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to: If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to their child's Coach, Pastoral Leader or any member of staff.

-E-Safety
+10.4 E-Safety

-We are thoroughly committed to improving pupil's e-safety awareness at The Dukeries Academy Our acceptable use agreement is signed up to by all pupils/ parents and staff and we ensure that this is revisited annually in September with the welcome back.

-If a pupil, parent/carer or member of staff has a concern relating to e-safety they are encouraged to report it.
-They can report it directly to their child's Pastoral Leader at the academy.
+- We are thoroughly committed to improving pupil's e-safety awareness at The Dukeries Academy.
+Our acceptable use agreement is signed up to by all pupils/ parents and staff and we ensure that this is revisited annually in September with the welcome back. - If a pupil, parent/carer or member of staff has a concern relating to e-safety they are encouraged to report it.
+They can report it directly to Jacqui Ferris at the academy.
 Please refer to the E-safety Policy.

-Photography and images
+10.5 Photography and Images

-The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
-Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place.

-To protect pupils we will:

-- Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - Seek parental consent - Use only the pupil's first name with an image - Ensure pupils are appropriately dressed

-• Encourage pupils to tell us if they are worried about any photographs that are taken of them.

-Parents, carers or relatives may only take still or video photographic images of pupils in the academy or on academy-organised activities with the prior consent of the academy and then only in designated areas.
+- The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
+Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place. - To protect pupils, we will: - Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - Seek parental consent - Use only the pupil's first name with an image - Ensure pupils are appropriately dressed - Encourage pupils to tell us if they are worried about any photographs that are taken of them. - Parents, carers or relatives may only take still or video photographic images of pupils in the academy or on academy-organised activities with the prior consent of the academy and then only in designated areas.
 If parents do not wish their children to be photographed or filmed and express this view in writing, their rights will be respected.
-This information is collected through annual data collection forms and any new requests can be made by contacting the Academy Office.

-12. Confidentiality and sharing information
+11 | Confidentiality and Sharing Information

-Staff should only discuss concerns with the Designated Safeguarding Lead, Principal or chair of the Local Academy Committee (depending on who is the subject of the concern).
-That person will then decide who else needs to have the information and they will disseminate it on a need-to-know basis.

-All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that anything being released into the public domain does not compromise evidence.

-We will act in accordance with GDPR, 2018.
+- Staff should only discuss concerns with the DSL, Principal or chair of the LGB (depending on who is the subject of the concern).
+That person will then decide who else needs to have the information and they will disseminate it on a need-to-know basis. - 11.2 All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that anything being released into the public domain does not compromise evidence. - 11.3 We will act in accordance with GDPR (2018).